Aiden-Peace300/Aiden-Peace300/README.md

 FRONT-END DEVELOPER
 -------------------

 Saddleback College Honor Alumni with an A.S. in Computer Science.
 NASA L'SPACE MCA Alumni, summer 2021.
 NASA NPWEE Alumni, spring 2022.
-Currently, Aiden is a student at LearningFuze Accelerating Learning Programming atmosphere and is an innovative developer with a deep passion for programming.
+I recently completed the rigorous Full Stack Web Development program at LearningFuze Bootcamp in October 2023.

 * 🌍  I'm based in Orange County CA
 * ✉️  You can contact me at [aidenpeacecodes@gmail.com](mailto:aidenpeacecodes@gmail.com)